-For Group debt securities at 30 June 2021 held by the continuing insurance operations, the level of unamortised interest-related realised gains and losses related to previously sold bonds was a net gain of \$414 million (30 June 2020: net gain of \$355 million; 31 December 2020: net gain of \$525 million from continuing operations).
+For Group debt securities at 30 June 2021 held by the continuing insurance operations, the level of unamortised interest-related realised gains and losses related to previously sold bonds was a net gain of \$414 million (30 June 2020: net gain of \$355 million from continuing operations).

 For equity-type securities, the longer-term rates of return are estimates of the long-term trend investment returns for income and capital having regard to past performance, current trends and future expectations.
 Different rates apply to different categories of equity-type securities.

-For insurance operations, investments in equity securities held for non-linked shareholder-backed business amounted to \$5,447 million as at 30 June 2021 (30 June 2020: \$5,721 million; 31 December 2020: \$4,963 million from continuing operations).
-The longer-term rates of return applied in half year 2021 ranged from 5.5 per cent to 16.9 per cent (half year 2020: 4.6 per cent to 17.6 per cent; full year 2020: 5.1 per cent to 16.9 per cent from continuing operations) with the rates applied varying by business unit.
+For insurance operations, investments in equity securities held for non-linked shareholder-backed business amounted to \$5,447 million as at 30 June 2021 (31 December 2020: \$4,963 million from continuing operations).
+The longer-term rates of return applied in half year 2021 ranged from 5.5 per cent to 16.9 per cent (half year 2020: 4.6 per cent to 17.6 per cent from continuing operations) with the rates applied varying by business unit.